N-Nikolaev/FCC--React-1/README.md

 - Parcel was used to bundle all the files to reduce file size
 - The quotes we retrieved using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) from the ["Quotable" API](https://github.com/lukePeavey/quotable)
 - Uses CSS variables to change the theming of the application
+- Displays a loading animation for the first API request
 - And is mobile responsive

 ## Getting started